 Traditionally, we have funded positions only for PhD seeking graduate students.
 However, in rare cases, we have also funded exceptional Master's and undergraduate research students who are interested in pursuing a Honor's/Master's thesis.
-If you are a graduate student currently enrolled in the CS department at UTSA, and if you would like to work with me on a research project or thesis, please stop by my office during my office hours.
+If you are interested in pursing an undergraduate Honor's or a Master's Thesis under my supervision, I would encourage you to stop by my office in NPB 3.340 during my office hours.
 My office hours typically change every semester, so its best to email me before stopping by.
-During that meeting, please be prepared to describe your academic background, preparation and projects that you have worked in the past.
+During that meeting, please be prepared to describe your academic background and preparation, and any research/programming projects that you may have worked in the past.
 Also be prepared to talk about specific topics within the information security and privacy area that you would like to focus on during your research project or thesis.
 Please be prepared to discuss specific research papers and open research problems.
 I would highly recommend you to take one or more courses on information security and privacy with me before approaching me for research projects.
-This way you will possess the required background and foundational knowledge to work with me on research projects, and I will get a chance to work with you and observe your performance in my classes, which I believe can make the transition to a Thesis much easier.
+This way I will get a chance to work with you and observe your performance in my classes, which I believe can make the transition to a Thesis much easier.